Autogyro: Early development

-De la Cierva developed his C.6 model with the assistance of Spain's Military Aviation establishment, having expended all his funds on the development and construction of the first five prototypes.
+Cierva developed his C.6 model with the assistance of Spain's Military Aviation establishment, having expended all his funds on the development and construction of the first five prototypes.
 The C.6 first flew in February 1925, piloted by Captain Joaquín Loriga, including a flight of 10.5 km from Cuatro Vientos airfield to Getafe airfield in about eight minutes, a significant accomplishment for any rotorcraft of the time.
-Shortly after de la Cierva's success with the C.6, he accepted an offer from Scottish industrialist James G. Weir to establish the Cierva Autogiro Company in England, following a demonstration of the C.6 before the British Air Ministry at RAE Farnborough, on 20 October 1925.
+Shortly after Cierva's success with the C.6, he accepted an offer from Scottish industrialist James G. Weir to establish the Cierva Autogiro Company in the UK, following a demonstration of the C.6 before the British Air Ministry at RAE Farnborough, on 20 October 1925.
 Britain had become the world centre of autogyro development.

 A crash in February 1926, caused by blade root failure, led to an improvement in rotor hub design.
-A drag hinge was added in conjunction with the flapping hinge to allow each blade to move fore and aft and relieve in-plane stresses, generated as a byproduct of the flapping motion.
+A drag hinge was added in conjunction with the flapping hinge to allow each blade to move forward and aft and relieve in-plane stresses, generated as a byproduct of the flapping motion.
 This development led to the Cierva C.8, which, on 18 September 1928, made the first rotorcraft crossing of the English Channel followed by a tour of Europe.

 United States industrialist Harold Frederick Pitcairn, on learning of the successful flights of the autogyro, visited de la Cierva in Spain.
 In 1928, he visited him again, in England, after taking a C.8 L.IV test flight piloted by Arthur H. C. A. Rawson.
 Being particularly impressed with the autogyro's safe vertical descent capability, Pitcairn purchased a C.8 L.IV with a Wright Whirlwind engine.
 Arriving in the United States on 11 December 1928 accompanied by Rawson, this autogyro was redesignated C.8W.
 Subsequently, production of autogyros was licensed to several manufacturers, including the Pitcairn Autogiro Company in the United States and Focke-Wulf of Germany.